 In terms of New Years resolutions – I don’t ever make those – and Cody doesn’t have the attention span for them…so any answer I give wouldn’t truly be an honest one.
 We just approach every new year with the hopes of working hard and making work that’s true to us – and constantly evolving what that means to us with attention to our ever changing tastes and the people around us who inspire.

 Portrait, fashion and commercial photographer

-My New Year’s resolution for 2015 is to focus more on personal projects.
+My New Year’s resolution is to focus more on personal projects.
 Lately I find myself repeating the same things over and over again.
-I want to start pushing myself more creatively in 2015.
+I want to start pushing myself more creatively.
 I find I’m most satisfied when I challenge myself to create the images I see in my head.
 I have a number of challenging projects coming up next year that I’m really looking forward to.
-2015 should be an exciting year for me!

 My new year’s resolution is to work less and spend more time with my kids!

 My goal is to network more with likeminded brands/websites that will support Shotkit and aid its growth into the New Year.
 Going at it alone has been fun (while I’ve had the time), but collaborations are essential to extend a brand’s reach into new markets, and I think it’s what the Shotkit community deserves.
 The wider the reach, the more publicity for the Shotkit brand, and the more publicity for the Shotkit community.
 It’s a win:win ;-)

 My New Year’s resolution is to start tackling some serious video and telling fantastic video stories to a similar level of that of my photography… 3 years ago :P